codi-workshop/codi-workshop.github.io/index.md

 Endorsed by [SIGDIAL](https://www.sigdial.org/)

+**There will be a second edition of the workshop in 2021!
+More information soon.**

 # Workshop on Computational Approaches to Discourse

 The last five years have seen a dramatic improvement in the ability of NLP systems to understand and produce words and sentences.
 This development has created a renewed interest in discourse problems as researchers move towards the processing of long-form text and conversations.
 There is a surge of activity in discourse parsing, coherence models, text summarization, corpora for discourse level reading comprehension, and discourse related/aided representation learning, to name a few.
 At this juncture, we envision that a workshop that brings together discourse experts and upcoming researchers will catalyze the speed and knowledge needed to solve such problems, as well as serve as a forum for the discussion of suitable datasets and reliable evaluation methods.